BitcoinQnA/ln-guide/index.md

 ## The Bitcoin and Lightning stack

 The Bitcoin 'base layer' (the blockchain) cannot facilitate enough transactions to allow billions of people to use it every day.
 For example, if a couple of million people suddenly wanted to start using the network daily for everyday purchases, the transaction queue and fee rate would quickly spike as people compete to get their transactions processed.
-To aleviate this and enable the network to scale to cope with the expected exponential increase in transaction numbers, a layered system is being worked on and rolled out, much like the [internet protocol stack](https://en.wikipedia.org/wiki/Internet_protocol_suite).
+To aleviate this and enable the network to scale to cope with the expected exponential increase in transaction numbers, a layered system is being worked on and rolled out, much like the [Internet Protocol stack](https://en.wikipedia.org/wiki/Internet_protocol_suite).

 Of course these transaction levels could be drastically increased by using a centralised database, similar to the current financial system we have today.
 But that wouldn't be very 'Bitcoin', would it?
 Transactions could be censored, privacy would be non-existant and we would be no better off.
 Enter the original 'layer 2'  Bitcoin solution, [The Lightning Network](https://lightning.network/lightning-network-paper.pdf).